react-bootstrap-table/react-bootstrap-table2/docs/getting-started.md

 ## Add CSS

-> `react-bootstrap-table2` compatible with bootstrap 3 and 4 but you need to add bootstrap css in your application firstly.
+> `react-bootstrap-table2` need you to add bootstrap css in your application firstly.
+About bootstrap css, we only compatible with bootstrap 3 but will start to compatible for bootstrap 4 on **v0.2.0**

 Finish above step, let's add the `react-bootstrap-table2` styles: